Roy G. Fitzgerald

-Roy Gerald Fitzgerald (August 25, 1875 – November 16, 1962) was an attorney, soldier, preservationist, and a member of the United States House of Representatives from Ohio.
+Roy Gerald Fitzgerald (August 25, 1875 – November 16, 1962) was an attorney, soldier, preservationist, and a member of the United States House of Representatives from Ohio, serving five terms from 1921 to 1931.

 Birth and early life

-He was born in Watertown, New York and moved to Dayton, Ohio with his parents, Michael Gerald and Cornelia Maria (née Avery) Fitzgerald, in 1890 when his father's employer, the Davis Sewing Machine Company, was purchased by George P. Huffman and relocated from Watertown to Dayton.
+He was born in Watertown, New York, and moved to Dayton, Ohio, with his parents, Michael Gerald and Cornelia Maria (née Avery) Fitzgerald, in 1890 when his father's employer, the Davis Sewing Machine Company, was purchased by George P. Huffman and relocated from Watertown to Dayton.

 He attended the public schools, read law in the office of John M. Sprigg and was admitted to the bar in 1896.
 He commenced practice in Dayton as a partner in the law firm of Sprigg & Fitzgerald that later became Fitzgerald & Sprigg.

 Personal life

 In 1900, Fitzgerald married Caroline L. Wetecamp of Greenville, Ohio with whom he had two daughters and a son.
 Their son, Roy Jr., was a major in World War II, survived the Battle of the Bulge but died five months after VJ Day.
 Caroline Fitzgerald was a sickly woman, in the later years of her husband's Congressional service.
 She died in 1935.
 Fitzgerald married, secondly, to Alverda J. Sinks of Miami County, Ohio.